derjogi/discuss/README.md

 # DISCUSSions

+A place to enable frictionless townhall-style discussions with neighbours, or have a conversation with people from the other side of the world.

 This is an early attempt at managing multiple jitsi conversations/rooms.

 a first demo is online at https://discuss.now.sh/ .
 You can use that, but please don't spam it with thousands of calls as I'm on the free database tier and would like to stay there for a bit ;-)